LSSTDESC/CCL/tutorial.md

 ````c
 double ccl_growth_factor(ccl_cosmology * cosmo, double a);
 ````
-For more routines to compute distances and growth rates (e.g. at multiple times) see file *include/ccl_background.h*
+For more routines to compute distances and growth rates (e.g. at multiple times at once) see file *include/ccl_background.h*
 ###  Matter power spectra and sigma_8
 For given cosmology we can compute linear and non-linear matter power spectra using functions **ccl_linear_matter_power** and **ccl_nonlin_matter_power**
 ````c